-In this example environment, the domain example.com is used as the SIP domain and is used in all of the configuration examples below.
-Use this as a model for your deployment, using your own domain and hostnames as appropriate.
+In this example environment, the subdomain vc.example.com is used as the SIP domain and is used in all of the configuration examples.
+Use this as a model for your deployment, adapt the naming patterns as appropriate for your own environment.